charcode123/youtube-adview-prediction/README.md

 # youtube-adview-prediction
-a ML project to predict youtube adview
+a ML project to predict youtube adviews